 Since I’m running out of DVD screenshots, I think I’m going to accelerate something I was going to put off until the end.
 You see, the first FFU DVD features more than just concept art of the characters we know and tolerate: it also features incredibly early concept art, from when the show was going in a very different direction!
 As even the DVD goes out of its way to note, the twins actually do things in this original concept, and I hope whoever shot that down realizes they’re heavily responsible for the show’s low narrative quality.
-I’ll be using these screenshots throughout this post (feel free to click for a closer look!), but let’s talk about them here at the front.
+I’ll be using these screenshots throughout this post, but let’s talk about them here at the front.

 The summary ends with a brief summary of a final scene in which Kaze attacks the Privy Council during the signing of the actual, physical treaty with Gaudium.
 This scene sounds like a big deal, but is barely described in the summary, save that Kaze is able to rescue the Hayakawa parents in the process.